Steve Somers: WFAN (1987-present)

 He is also known to refer to the New York Mets, by their official name "The New York Metropolitans" drawing out the parts as Metro-Politans, and referring to the Islanders as the Ice-landers.

 Currently, Somers usually works during the evening on weekdays.
 His program can be heard anywhere from 6:30pm to 2am, depending on whether WFAN airs a sporting event that night.
 He is also sometimes heard on weekends.
 He is colloquially known as "The Schmoozer."
 Somers has said of the infrequent scheduling, "Sometimes, just sometimes, I forget what time zone I live in."

 In October 2021, Somers stated that WFAN's owner Audacy had requested to move his show back into the overnight hours, a request Somers declined as he was no longer willing to work a graveyard slot.
 He stated that, because of the request, he was planning on retiring from his regular shift at WFAN "sooner rather than later," with the intention of remaining at WFAN on a reduced schedule as a fill-in host if Audacy allows.

-On Sunday, February 25, 2024 Somers returned to WFAN.
+On Sunday, February 25, 2024, Somers returned to WFAN.
 He also stated he would once again return to the air the following Saturday.

+In November 2025, Somers released his memoir Me Here, You There: My Three Decades Overnight, Under the Covers, Schmoozing S-P-O-R-T-S as Captain Midnight for WFAN.